slyzowo/WinCT/README.md

 ## WinCT Commands
 > [!WARNING]
-> These commands do not work yet.
+> Most of these commands do not work yet.
 ```
 winct winct.coinflip
 ```